21-Aleksandra/Qualification_project/README.md

 - Auth store now stores roles as array
 - Changed role-based permission processing to potentially allow multiple roles for one user in future

+### [2.0] - 19-11-2024

+#### Added

+##### Backend:

+- Address/MainOrganization/PhotoSet/Photo/Mission/Subsidiary/SubsidiaryMission/SubsidiaryManager model, migration and seeder

+#### Changed

+##### Backend:

+- DB settings - now tables can be named with underscores
+- Changed UserRole to User_Role
+- Changed UserRole related fk as well as added id field to UserRole to improve sequelize queries
+- Redis client port and host configuration is moved to .env file